Recent developments with Alcoa Corporation (AA) have led to the company's beta value being reach 2.34 cents.

 Alcoa Corporation (NYSE: AA) Trading Performance Indicators

-Take a look at Alcoa Corporation’s (AA) current performance indicators.
-Last quarter, stock had a quick ratio of 0.90.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.62.
-Likewise, its price to free cash flow for the trailing twelve months is 15.66.
+Check out the current performance indicators for Alcoa Corporation (AA).
+In the past quarter, the stock posted a quick ratio of 1.00.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.64.
+Likewise, its price to free cash flow for the trailing twelve months is 7.70.

 Technical Analysis of Alcoa Corporation (AA)

-The latest stats from [Alcoa Corporation, AA] show that its last 5-days average volume of 8.3 million was superior to 7.49 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 74.03%.
-Additionally, its Average True Range was 2.68.
+The latest stats from [Alcoa Corporation, AA] show that its last 5-days average volume of 5.54 million was inferior to 7.43 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 95.82%.
+Additionally, its Average True Range was 2.54.

 Alcoa Corporation (NYSE: AA) Key Stats